yashwankhade5/command-line-todo-app/README.md

-# command-line-todo-app
-Here's a simple README file you can use for your GitHub repository based on the information about your command-line to-do app:

----

 # Command Line Todo App

 A simple command-line to-do list application built with Node.js.
 This app allows users to manage their tasks by adding, deleting, and clearing tasks.
 All tasks are stored in a `todo.json` file, providing persistence between app runs.